rixx/books.rixx.de/data/reviews/charles-stross/the-atrocity-archives/index.md

   rating: 5
 ---

 Soo, the beginning of my favourite Stross series.
-You know: magic is advanced maths, kinda powerful geeks and really powerful burocracy.
+You know: magic is advanced maths, powerful geeks and really powerful burocracy.

 I think it's noticable that Atrocity Archives is an early Stross book.
 In the first half, the Shibboleth/Shibboleet dropping is sometimes very obvious and a bit annoying.
 (Redeeming Stross though, he is actually knowledgable enough to actually use all those jokes, tropes and catchphrases, so it's ok.)